-Re: December $31^{\text{st}}$ transfers for TTOC experience accrued up to and including November $15^{\text{th}}$
+Re: December 31^{st} transfers for TTOC experience accrued up to and including November 15^{th}

-This constitute es my written notice under LOU No. 1 1 of the collective agreement that le TTOC experience credits earne local collectiv up to and including November 15,e agreement increment language for coese experience credits shall take place ) to that of the applicable ontinuing and/or temporary emplo previous I understand to and cannot be hat once I submit this application to the reversed. e employer, this decision to transf er is final Teacher Signa nture Date signed District Recei pt Confirmed Date of Receipt pr commined But of Recorpt Please Note: se Note: This written notice must be provided by the teacher and received by the district later than November 15 th of the preceding school year for a transfer for TTOC experience credits earned up to and including November 15 th to take effect on December 31 st of the following school year.
-TTOC
+This constitut es my written notice under LOU No. 11 of the Collective Agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including November 15,) to that of the applicable previous local Collective Agreement increment language for continuing and/or temporary employees.
+Transfer of these experience credits shall take place and be effective December 31, I understand t and cannot be s application to the employer, this decision to transfer is final Teacher Signature Date Signed District Receipt Confirmed Date of Receipt Please Note: e Note: This written notice must be provided by the teacher and received by the district no later than November 15 th of the school year for a transfer for TTOC experience credits earned up to and including November 15 th to take effect on December 31 st of the same school year.